filecoin-project/fvm-docs/docs/index.md

 Smart contracts use virtual entities, called _Actors_, to perform transactions.
 Actors are assigned various capabilities, carry a FIL currency balance, and can interact with other actors.
 Because user-defined actors will exponentially increase demand for space on the blockchain, we're looking into solutions that support speedier processing, such as:

 - [Hierarchical consensus](https://research.protocol.ai/blog/2022/scaling-blockchains-with-hierarchical-consensus/#:~:text=Hierarchical%20consensus%20is%20a%20framework,other%20subnet%20in%20the%20hierarchy) with parallel execution (enabling more processes to be done at the same time)
-- Sharding (a kind of partitioning that separates large databases into smaller, faster, more easily managed parts)
+- Sharding (a kind of partitioning that separates data into smaller, faster, more easily managed chunks)

 ## Use cases